bcgov/designatedlands/README.md

         $ pip install .
         $ cd ../bcdata-master
         $ pip install .
-        $ pip intall Fiona     # or via downloaded wheel on Windows, see below
+        $ pip install Fiona     # or via downloaded wheel on Windows, see below
         $ cd ../conservationlands-master

 5. Note that on Windows, to install the Fiona dependency you will likely have to manually download the pre-built wheel.
 [See the Fiona manual for details and a link to the wheel](https://github.com/Toblerity/Fiona#windows).
-Also

-7. (Optional) Install the script itself if you want run it without pointing to the full path:

-        $ pip install .
+Some further PATH configurations will be required if you are installing Fiona to a Python installed by ArcGIS.

 ## Usage
 The file `sources.csv` defines all layers/data sources to be processed and how the script will process each layer.